Jakub-Pinkowski/commerce-website/README.md

 ## Known Issues

 - The mobile version may encounter some issues with the current implementation of the website.
+- Filtering and sorting products may not work as expected.
 - Some subpages may not be fully functional.